 As discussed above, the determining etiology of abducens nerve palsy requires knowledge of the nerve path.
 Neoplasm and trauma may affect the abducens nerve at any point along its path and cause a resulting palsy.
 Other causes are best broken down by the location of the abducens nerve.

-Nuclear and fascicular causes include etiologies that affect the pons directly, including ischemic stroke and metabolic disease such as Wernicke disease.
+Nuclear and fascicular causes include etiologies that affect the pons directly, including ischemic stroke and metabolic diseases such as Wernicke disease.
 Demyelinating lesions may also affect this portion of the nerve.
 These nuclear causes may be associated with facial nerve palsies, secondary to the close proximity of the two cranial nerves in the pons.

 As the abducens nerve enters the subarachnoid space, other etiologies may arise resulting in palsy.
 In these cases, the palsy is primarily because of the increased intracranial pressure.
 As such, other symptoms such as a headache, nausea, vomiting, and papilledema may be noted.
 Causes include an aneurysm, carcinomatous meningitis, procedure-related injury (e.g., spinal anesthesia, post-lumbar puncture), inflammatory lesions (e.g., sarcoid, lupus), infection (e.g., Lyme disease, syphilis, tuberculosis, Cryptococcus).